Dutch grammar: Conjugation

 Strong verbs are less common in Dutch, but they include many of the most common verbs.
 They form their past tenses by changing the vowel of the stem (ablaut).
 For strong verbs one needs to learn three or four principal parts: the infinitive, the past (singular), optionally the past plural, and the past participle.
-However, the vowel patterns are often predictable and can be divided into seven or so classes, based on the vowels used in these three principal parts.
+However, the vowel patterns are often predictable and can be divided into seven or so classes, based on the vowels used in those three principal parts.
 Some verbs are a mixture of two classes.